leok7v/leok7v.github.io/page90.md

 NeverMixCamelCase with readable Linux/posix like lower_case_underscore_naming.

-comas, spaces and punctuation
+commas, spaces and punctuation
 ---
-spaces after comas (like in written English prose) and never inside ()
+spaces after commas (like in written English prose) and never inside ()
 ~~~
 function_calls(parameter1, parameter2); // spaces always after "," and nowhere else
 ~~~